-Traditionally said to have been one of the first seven churches of Venice and first built in 639, by San Magno (St Magnus), to whom the Saviour (Salvatore) had appeared in a dream and sent him a sign - a red cloud this time.
+Traditionally said to have been one of the churches built, this time in 639, by San Magno (Saint Magnus), to whom the Saviour (Salvatore) had appeared in a dream and sent him a sign - a red cloud this time.
 The first documented date is 1067.
 This church is said to have had an iron-grating floor with running water beneath.
 A rebuilding after the fire of 1106 can be seen on De Barbari's famous map of 1500.
 It is in the porch of this Romanesque church that Pope Alexander III is said to have taken refuge disguised as a pilgrim and fleeing Emperor Frederic Barberossa.
 (But another story has him working for six months in the kitchen of the convent of Santa Maria della CaritÓ.)
 From 1267 San Salvador housed the relics of the first patron of the city, Theodore, which had previously been in San Marco.

 The present Renaissance church was begun in 1506 to designs by Giorgio Spavento, with Tullio Lombardo supervising, helped by his father Pietro, following Spavento's death three years after work began.
 The church was largely completed around 1523, with Jacopo Sansovino responsible for the completion of work from 1530-34 and for the lovely frescoed side entrance onto the Mercerie.
 The fašade was rebuilt 1649-63 to a design by Giuseppe Sardi with sculptural decoration by Bernardo Falcone.
 It has an Austrian cannonball somewhat neatly embedded in the bottom left hand corner.